 As you're no doubt aware, Netflix is chockablock with pretty much every kind of genre and movie for you to enjoy.

-But, as with anything, there's the good stuff and the bad stuff - and that's where we come in so every month, we're plucking gems from the Netflix library in a specific genre - action, horror, comedy and drama - for you to watch.
+But, as with anything, there's the good stuff and the bad stuff - and that's where we come in.
+We're plucking gems from the Netflix library in a specific genre - action, horror, comedy and drama - for you to watch.

 Here are our action picks.